jarenadams21/Global-To-do/README.md

 --> Specifies which user added a task
---> Global heading that announces the most recent action across all lists
+--> Global heading that announces the most recent action across all lists --> Lists save to localStorage so that it remains the same upon refresh/exit

 Planned Features